Writers and Composers

 DAVID IVES (librettist / lyricist, “Philip Glass Buys a Loaf of Bread”) wrote Venus in Furs, nominated for the 2012 Tony Award, and the much-produced collection All in the Timing.
 Also on Broadway, he adapted David Copperfield’s magic show Dreams and Nightmares, wrote the book for Dance of the Vampires (music and lyrics by Jim Steinman), and co-wrote the book for Irving Berlin’s White Christmas.
 He is currently collaborating on a new musical with Stephen Sondheim.

 DOUG KATSAROS (composer, “Suds and Lovers”) has played, sung and arranged for Gloria Estefan, KISS, Rod Stewart, Judy Collins, Peter Paul & Mary, Cher, Bon Jovi, Frank Sinatra, Michael Bolton, Sinéad O’Connor, Donny Osmond, Aerosmith, B.B.
 King, Todd Rundgren, Richie Havens & others.
 On Broadway, he conducted Footloose and orchestrated The Rocky Horror Show.
 Off-Broadway, he co-wrote A...My Name Is Alice and Diamonds; composed Just So and Abie’s Island Rose; and arranged 1966.
-He also composed the memorable three-note commercial score, “By Mennen”...
+In a fun footnote, he also composed the memorable (and lucrative) three-note commercial score, “By Mennen”.

 WALTER EDGAR KENNON (composer / lyricist, “Plaisir d’Amour”) composed the music for the one-man musical Herringbone, which has starred Joel Grey, David Rounds, and B.D.
 Wong, among others; and for Here’s Our Girl.
 He wrote the music and lyrics for the musical version of The Last Starfighter, Blanco, Feathertop, and Time and Again, as well as the music for the one-act musical Afternoon Tea, with book & lyrics by Eduardo Machado.

-ANNIE KESSLER (librettist / lyricist, “Woman with Pocketbook”) contributed lyrics to the musicals Having it Almost and The Other Franklin, and co-wrote the song “I Won’t Mind”, recently recorded by Audra McDonald.
+ANNIE KESSLER (librettist / lyricist, “Woman with Pocketbook”) contributed lyrics to the musicals Having it Almost and The Other Franklin, both composed by Jeff Blumenkrantz, and co-wrote the song “I Won’t Mind”, which has been recorded by Audra McDonald, Victoria Clark, Lea Salonga, Rebecca Luker and many others.

-MICHAEL KOPPY (conceiver, librettist) produced and directed Buck Owens and the Buckaroos, March of the Falsettos and Inner City (San Francisco productions), Riders in the Sky, Sandra Tsing Loh’s A History of Musical Films (Los Angeles, world premiere) and many other projects.
-His album of original songs, Ashmore’s Store, was named The Best Album of 2012 by Country Music People Magazine.
-DGA, SDC, ASCAP, IATSE, IWW.
+MICHAEL KOPPY (conceiver, librettist) produced and directed: Buck Owens and the Buckaroos, March of the Falsettos and Inner City (San Francisco productions), Riders in the Sky, Sandra Tsing Loh’s A History of Musical Films (Los Angeles, world premiere).
+His Ashmore’s Store album was named Best Album of The Year by Country Music People Magazine.
+Author: Words and Music Into the Future. www.MichaelKoppy.com; DGA, SDCS, ASCAP, IATSE, IWW.

 KARL FREDRIK LUNDEBERG (incidental music, orchestrations) composed the music for In a Pig’s Valise, by Eric Overmyer, and Andrei Serban’s King Stag (co-composed by Eliot Goldenthal), among his countless scores for America’s major institutional theaters.
-Long-time Resident Composer at Los Angeles’ Mark Taper Forum, he’s performed with John Cage, Gladys Knight and Miroslav Vitouš; and recorded three albums for Columbia Records with his jazz band, Full Circle.
+Long-time Resident Composer at Los Angeles’ Mark Taper Forum, and before that at Boston’s American Repertory Theater, he’s performed with John Cage, Gladys Knight and Miroslav Vitouš; and recorded three albums for Columbia Records with his jazz band, Full Circle.

-SCOTT R. McKENZIE (vocal arrangements) has worked extensively as a conductor and musical director for both opera and musical theater.
+SCOTT R. McKENZIE (vocal arrangements) has worked extensively as a conductor and musical director for both opera and musical theater; and has been standby conductor of the North Carolina Symphony for many years.
 In New York City, Scott music directed several projects with Tony Award-winning director Thommie Walsh.
-In San Francisco, he has conducted productions of My One and Only, La Cage Aux Folles, Of Thee I Sing, and was vocal director on Michael Koppy’s San Francisco productions of March of the Falsettos and the initial workshop of Stories 1.0.
+In San Francisco, he has conducted productions of My One and Only, La Cage Aux Folles, Of Thee I Sing, and was vocal director on San Francisco productions of March of the Falsettos and the initial workshop of Stories 1.0.

 TERRENCE McNALLY (librettist, “Plaisir d’Amour”) wrote the book for the musicals The Kiss of the Spider Woman, The Rink, The Full Monty and Ragtime, and the opera Dead Man Walking.
 He wrote the plays Love!
 Valour!
 Compassion!, Corpus Christi, Frankie and Johnny in the Clair de Lune, Lips Together, Teeth Apart, A Perfect Ganesh and many others.
-He’s won four Tonys, four Drama Desk Awards, two Obies, an Emmy, and the Pulitzer Prize.
+He was awarded five Tonys, four Drama Desk Awards, two Obies, an Emmy, and the Pulitzer Prize.

 RICHARD PEASLEE (composer, “Ubu Lear”) has written extensively for the theatre in New York, London and Paris, including the Peter Brook/Royal Shakespeare Company productions of The Marat/Sade, A Midsummer Night’s Dream, US and Antony and Cleopatra.
 For Peter Hall and the National Theatre, he wrote the music for Animal Farm; and for Terry Hands and the RSC, Tamburlaine the Great.
 He created scores for Richard III, Henry IV, Troilus and Cressida and Antigone; with Martha Clarke and Music Theatre Group, and for The Garden of Earthly Delights, Vienna Lusthaus, The Hunger Artist and Miracolo d’Amore.